 Here are signs you might be dealing with a scammer:

 - They don’t ask you to fill out a rental application.

 - They don’t require you to sign a written lease.

 - They want you to sign an incomplete lease.

 - They don’t do a credit check or background check.

 - They list the apartment rental for a low price that’s way too good to be true.

-- They make excuses about why they can’t meet you in person to give you a tour of the rental property.
+- They make excuses about why they can’t meet you in person to give you or your proxy a tour of the rental property.